-In addition to the above sites, one Restricted Works Area, RWA8, associated with sacred site 5552-30, has been recorded within the Project area; and would be subject to direct impact.
-The features of sacred site 5552-30 described in the Authority Certificate issued by the Aboriginal Areas Protection Authority include stone arrangements, soakages and rockholes.
+- In addition to the above sites, one Restricted Works Area, RWA8, associated with sacred site 5552-30, has been recorded within the Project area; in the vicinity of the access road and service corridor between the Processing Site and the Mine Site and would be subject to direct impact.
+The features of sacred site 5552-30 described in the Authority Certificate issued by the Aboriginal Areas Protection Authority include stone arrangements, soakages and rockholes. - Two Restricted Works Areas, RWA9 and RWA10, associated with sacred sites 5552-41 and 5552-44 respectively, are adjacent to the Project area and would be subject to potential indirect impact.
+RWA9 is located on the southwest boundary of the Processing Site.
+The features of sacred site 5552-41 include a hill and swamp.
+RWA10 is located to the west of an access track between the Napperby Road and Borefield Area.
+The features of sacred site 5552-44 include a rocky ridge and sand dune.

-This information has been removed to respect and protect the cultural sensitivities of the area following consultation with the Central Land Council and Traditional Owners.